Off-Pump Coronary Artery Bypass Fellowship

 MODULE 5: In-hospital training in a high-volume centre

-Throughout your fellowship, you will also have one-to-one support from the EACTS Fellowship Manager, Amanda McKechnie, to make sure you get the most out of this opportunity.
+Throughout your fellowship, you will also receive one-to-one support from an EACTS Education Project Coordinator to ensure you get the most out of this opportunity.

 What fellows say about the Off-Pump Coronary Artery Bypass Fellowship